• Skip to primary navigation

 Hong Kong Park

-In the heart of Central, this park has a multi-level playground which suits varying ages and once the kids tire of that, take them exploring through the park.
+In the heart of Central, this park has a multi-level playground which suits varying ages.
+Once the kids tire of that, you can take them exploring through the park.
 Stroll through the aviary on a high-level boardwalk and see birds up close in their feeders, then check out the walk-through waterfall and a pond with fish and turtles.
 It’s also the location of the Flagstaff House Museum of Tea Ware, which is free.

 Where: 19 Cotton Tree Drive, Central